 Heat Blows Out Cavs As J.R.
-Smith Feuds With Dion Waiters, Miami Players [Video]
+Smith Feud With Dion Waiters, Miami Players [Video]

-But, what could have turned out as a lackluster 120-92 lopsided win in favor of the home team, was marred in the end by an altercation between some of the players, with J.R.
+But, what could have turned out as a lackluster 120-92 lopsided win in favor of the home team was marred in the end by an altercation between some of the players, with J.R.
 Smith and Dion Waiters as the main protagonists for each side.

 The Cavs and the Heat just played the first game of their home-and-home series in South Beach.
 And, the Cavs are hoping to turn the tide and return the favor as they host the Miami Heat this Monday at the Quicken Loans Arena in Ohio.

 LeBron James, Kyrie Irving, and Kevin Love who suffered a left knee injury were all a DNP in the match.
-The Heat game on Saturday was the tail end of a back-to-back, and the last game of three-consecutive road games for the Cavs.
+The Heat game on Saturday was the tail end of a back-to-back and the last game of three-consecutive road games for the Cavs.
 James and Irving are expected to suit up for the next game as the Cavs seek to avenge the road loss against the Heat.

 Meanwhile, another Cavs player in street clothes during the game has stirred up a late-game feud against some Heat players.
 J.R.
 Smith who is nursing a fractured right thumb had a heated exchange with Dion Waiters and the Heat when the former went after Miami small forward Rodney McGruder just before the final buzzer went off, ESPN wrote.